jcreinhold/synthit/README.md

 [![Docker Automated Build](https://img.shields.io/docker/build/jcreinhold/synthit.svg)](https://hub.docker.com/r/jcreinhold/synthit/)
 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

-This package contains code to synthesize magnetic resonance (MR) and computed tomography (CT) brain images.
+This package contains *non*-deep neural network-based code to synthesize magnetic resonance (MR) and computed tomography (CT) brain images.
 Synthesis is the procedure of learning the transformation that takes a specific contrast image to another estimate contrast.

 For example, given a set of T1-weighted (T1-w) and T2-weighted (T2-w) images, we can learn the function that maps the intensities of the
-T1-w image to match that of the T2-w image via a random forest regressor or deep neural network.
+T1-w image to match that of the T2-w image via a random forest regressor or polynomial regressor.
 In this package, we supply the framework and some basic algorithms for this type of synthesis.
 See the `Relevant Papers` section (at the bottom of the README) for a non-exhaustive list of some papers relevant to the work in this package.

+We also support a DNN-based synthesis package called [synthnn](https://gitlab.com/jcreinhold/synthnn).

 ** Note that this is an **alpha** release.
 If you have feedback or problems, please submit an issue (it is very appreciated) **

-This package was developed by [Jacob Reinhold](https:jcreinhold.github.io) and the other students and researchers of the [Image Analysis and Communication Lab (IACL)](http://iacl.ece.jhu.edu/index.php/Main_Page).
+This package was developed by [Jacob Reinhold](https://jcreinhold.github.io) and the other students and researchers of the [Image Analysis and Communication Lab (IACL)](http://iacl.ece.jhu.edu/index.php/Main_Page).

 [Link to main Gitlab Repository](https://gitlab.com/jcreinhold/synthit)